AI-Prompt-Genius/AI-Prompt-Genius/README.md

 🎨Add themes like SMS, cozy fireplace, and hacker on the ChatGPT page.

-To use the history saving feature, simply open ChatGPT and start chatting 💬 as you normally would.
+To use the history-saving feature, simply open ChatGPT and start chatting 💬 as you normally would.
 The extension will automatically save your conversation history in your browser.
 You can access your saved history by clicking on the extension icon 🔍 in the top right corner of your browser.
 The extension rerenders your conversation in a style that closely matches ChatGPT, including code rendering & copying.

 On the explore page, you can 🔖 bookmark threads or 🔍 search through your threads & prompt templates.
-You can also save the your chats as html/pdf/png 📄 right on ChatGPT.
+You can also save your chats as html/pdf/png 📄 right on ChatGPT.

 We hope you find ChatGPT Prompt Genius useful and enjoy using it to find and save your ChatGPT prompts.
 If you have any feedback or suggestions for improvement, please don't hesitate to fill out the feedback form.
 Thank you for using ChatGPT Prompt Genius!